arafatm/arafatm.github.io/quotes.md

 Ego Is The Enemy `You will be unappreciated.
 You will be sabotaged.
 You will experience surprising failures.
 Your expectations will not be met.
 You will lose.
 You will fail.`
 Ego Is The Enemy `You're becoming who you are going to be and so you might as well not be an.` Ego Is The Enemy `no adornment so becomes you as modesty, justice, and self-control; for these are the virtues by which, as all men are agreed, the character of the young is held in restraint - Isocrates.`
+Eleanor Roosevelt, from her book, “You Learn by Living.” `The future belongs to those who believe in the beauty of their dreams.`
 Emmanuel Kant `Act that you use humanity, whether in your own person or in the person of any other, always at the same time as an end, never merely as a means.`
 Fearless Feedback `It is your responsibility as the feedback receiver, whether you accept or reject it, to at least consider the feedback and be thoughtful about it.`
 Fort Minor `This is ten percent luck, twenty percent skill, fifteen percent concentrated power of will, five percent pleasure, fifty percent pain, And a hundred percent reason to remember the name`
 Francis Crick `It is amateurs who have one big bright beautiful idea that they can never abandon.
 Professionals know that they have to produce theory after theory before they are likely to hit the jackpot.`
 Frank Herbert, `What do you despise?
+By this are you truly known.` Franklin D. Roosevelt, from his first inaugural speech. `The only thing we have to fear is fear itself.` Franklin D. Roosevelt, in one of his radio addresses to the nation. `The only limit to our realization of tomorrow will be our doubts of today.`
-By this are you truly known.` From The Art of Possibility `I will have to remember ‘I am here today to cross the swamp, not to fight all the alligators’.` Hell Divers - Nicholas Sansbury Smith `Accept your past without regrets.
+From The Art of Possibility `I will have to remember ‘I am here today to cross the swamp, not to fight all the alligators’.` Hell Divers - Nicholas Sansbury Smith `Accept your past without regrets.
 Handle your present with confidence.
 Face your future without fear.`
 How Luck Happens `Luck is what happens when preparation meets opportunity.`